-- such Board agenda decisions would not be frequent, there is no proposal to limit their use. - 3227 EFRAG acknowledges that in some particular cases the IASB might need to provide additional information explaining the application of the requirements in IFRS Standards.
+29 EFRAG expresses the same concerns in relation to Board agenda decisions as are raised for agenda decisions issued by the IFRS IC.
+Further, although the Handbook suggests that such Board agenda decisions would not be frequent, there is no proposal to limit their use.
+30 EFRAG acknowledges that in some particular cases the IASB might need to provide additional information explaining the application of the requirements in IFRS Standards.
 In EFRAG's view, the IASB should concentrate on existing ways of providing this information, such as amendments to IFRS Standards, Illustrative Examples or Basis for Conclusions.
 Creating one more type of document that will rarely be used will be confusing and might have unintended consequences when it comes to the application.
 EFRAG does not consider that a convincing case has been made for the introduction of Board agenda decisions.